braydenmsue/GACTT/README.md

-# CMPT353 Final Project
+# CMPT353 Final Project: Great American Coffee Taste Test (GACTT)

 ## Overview
 This repository contains the final project for CMPT 353 course Summer 2024.
 The project involves exploratory data analysis, statistical testing, and the implementation of a machine learning classifier.
+The data used in the analysis was collected by YouTuber James Hoffman in an online livestream.
+By preprocessing and analysing the data, interesting insights about different demographics' coffee tastes were uncovered.

 ## Contents
 ### Scripts